ggmartins/training/EDM/README.md

 # 3. EDM Test Harness

-Framework for running CADIS process agent.
+Test Harness—a framework for running the CADI process agent and validating results through repeatable, automated tests.
 Knobs for:
 * set up test environment for each test in the form of _initialization actions_.
   - Compare results of the process that run:
     - database tables that have been populated as a result of the test